great-expectations/great_expectations/docs/docusaurus/docs/core/validate_data/checkpoints/manage_checkpoints.md

 4. Optional.
 Determine the Actions to add to the Checkpoint.

-  In this example the variable `actions` is a list containing two Actions.
+In this example, the variable `actions` is a list of two actions.
 The first updates your Data Docs with the results of the Validation Definition.
 The second sends a Slack notification if any of the Expectations in the Validation Definition failed:

   ```python title="Python" name="/core/validate_data/checkpoints/_examples/create_a_checkpoint.py determine actions"
   ```

   :::tip
-  You can find [a list of available Actions](/reference/api/checkpoint/Checkpoint_class.mdx) alongisde the Checkpoint class the in GX API documentation.
+[A list of available Actions](/reference/api/checkpoint/Checkpoint_class.mdx) is available with the Checkpoint class in the GX API documentation.
   :::

 5. Create the Checkpoint: